SeisComP/seiscomp/doc/base/tutorials/upgrading.rst

 You will ...

 * Upgrade a SeisComP system
-* Migrate a SeisComP3 system to a higher SeisComP version
+* Migrate a SeisComP3 system to a newer SeisComP version

 :Pre-requisites for this tutorial:
-* Tutorial on :ref:`installation <tutorials_postinstall>` and SeisComP installed
+* Tutorial on :ref:`installation <tutorials_postinstall>` and SeisComP previously installed

 :Afterwards/Results/Outcomes:
 * Upgraded SeisComP